d1jun/health_assistant/DOCUMENTATION.md

 # Research
 ### Health Data
-What data can we track? (non-exhuastive list)
+What data can we track? (non-exhaustive list)
 - Steps
 - Activity Data
     - Calories expended